Dr Benjamin Vis

 Working from the University of Kent, I start and facilitate collaborative research initiatives in the broad fields of Digital Humanities and Digital Heritage within the new research consortium Eastern ARC, uniting the universities of Kent, Essex and East Anglia.
 My work is primarily interdisciplinary covering both the humanities and social sciences.

-I am currently also a Visiting Researcher at the School of Geography, University of Leeds, where I completed my PhD in 2013, titled Mapping the Inhabited Urban Built Environment: The socio-spatial significance of the material presence of boundaries through time (http://etheses.whiterose.ac.uk/5900/).
+I completed my PhD in 2013, titled Mapping the Inhabited Urban Built Environment: The socio-spatial significance of the material presence of boundaries through time (http://etheses.whiterose.ac.uk/5900/).
 This work develops a new analytical and interpretive method for urban researchers in archaeology, history, geography, architecture and cognate disciplines, called Boundary Line Type (BLT) Mapping.
 I received my undergrad and research Master’s degrees from Leiden University reading Archaeology with a specific focus on Mesoamerican and Maya culture.

 My research interests centre on (material and social) space, urban space and the built environment in particular.
 I aim to broadly contribute to fundamental understandings of how human beings in societies transform their life-world for and through inhabitation.